ibbatta/readme-generator/README.md

 ---

-### **Editor setup**
+## **Editor setup**

 To keep consistency to the style of resources, I decided to stick to some shared rules that have to be applied to every project using some editors plugins.
 Plese be sure to disable / remove any other js/jsx linters or custom configurations.

+### Eslint

+I have chose to use [Eslint](https://eslint.org/) to check on Javascript / React [.js / .jsx] syntax.
+It works including a `.eslintrc` file in the root directory and making sure your editor has the necessary plugin.

+### Auto correction on save

+I have chose to use [js-beautify](https://github.com/beautify-web/js-beautify/) as a beautifier also for HTML and CSS.
+It works including a `.jsbeautifyrc` file in the root directory and making sure your editor has the necessary plugin.

-#### Basic Editor Configuration
+### Basic Editor Configuration

-I chose to use [EditorConfig](http://editorconfig.org/) to share the basic configuration like indentation and charset.
+I have chose to use [EditorConfig](https://editorconfig.org/) to share the basic configuration like indentation and charset.
 It works including an `.editorconfig` file in the root directory and making sure your editor has the necessary plugin.
-You can find a list of downloads [here](http://editorconfig.org/#download).
-The choice to keep the indentation with 2 spaces is to be compliant with actual standards (major frameworks use this configuration both for JS and CSS).

-#### Auto correction on save

-I have chose to use [js-beautify](https://github.com/beautify-web/js-beautify).
-Despite of his name it works as a beautifier also for HTML and CSS.
-Every editor has a plugin that implement it, es.
-[Sublime](https://github.com/victorporof/Sublime-HTMLPrettify), [Atom](https://atom.io/packages/atom-beautify) or [Visual studio](https://www.visualstudio.com/it/?rr=https%3A%2F%2Fwww.google.it%2F).
-The setup for js-beautify is controlled within a `.jsbeautifyrc` file that have to be included in the root directory of the project (.hbs are not completely supported yet).

-#### Eslint

-To check on Javascript / React [.js / .jsx] syntax I use [Eslint](http://eslint.org/).
-The rules to detect errors are written in a `.eslintrc` file included in the root directory of the project (for best practices use `airbnb linter`).
+### Prettier

+I have chose to use [Prettier](https://prettier.io/) to ensure the codebase with a consistent style.
+It works including a `.prettierrc` file in the root directory and making sure your editor has the necessary plugin.

 ---

 ## **:handshake: Contributing**

+Contributions, issues and feature requests are welcome.\
+Feel free to check issues page if you want to contribute and follow these simple steps:

 - Fork it!
-- Create your feature branch: `git checkout -b my-new-feature`
+- Create your feature (or fix) branch: `git checkout -b my-new-feature`
 - Commit your changes: `git commit -am 'Add some feature'`
 - Push to the branch: `git push origin my-new-feature`
 - Submit a pull request